commontone/oldtabpage/README.md

 ## Goals
 • Load fast

-• Have tiles to click which go to websites
+• Have tiles to click which go to websites (DONE!)

 • Easily edit tiles!!!